 - 1 cup cooked cannellini or great northern beans, optional

 - mineral salt & fresh cracked pepper, to taste

 - 12 – 16 oz pasta of choice

-- toasted walnuts or pine nuts, to serve
+- small handful toasted walnuts or pine nuts

-To serve, add a little sauce to the bottom of your dish, use the back of a spoon to spread the sauce outward a bit making a circular or zig zag motion.
-Place pasta on top and cover with more sauce, gently toss to coat if you like (if you prefer toss your pasta and sauce together in the pot and then serve).
-Top with toasted nuts and fresh cracked pepper.
+Serve: To serve, add a little sauce to the bottom of your dish, use the back of a spoon to spread the sauce outward a bit making a circular or zig zag motion.
+Place pasta on top and cover with more sauce, gently toss to coat if you like (if you prefer, toss your pasta and sauce together in the pot and then serve).
+Top with optional toppings and fresh cracked pepper.

 Serves 4 – 6

 Store: Leftovers can be stored in the refrigerator for 4 – 5 days, in covered containers.
 For longer storage, keep in the freezer stored in freezer safe containers or bags.
 Reheat on the stovetop over low heat until warmed through or in the microwave.